 This series of discussions will explore the young person's path to diagnosis and the expert support they were provided, to help them overcome challenges and access opportunities that have enabled them to progress successfully throughout their education.

-In support of Dyslexia Awarness month, the series will launch with a focus on Dyslexia on the 14th of October, with Helen Boden, CEO of the British Dyslexia Association.
+In support of Dyslexia Awarness month, the series launched with a focus on Dyslexia on the 14th of October, with Helen Boden, CEO of the British Dyslexia Association.
 Followed by a focus on Autism with Dr Calum Harley in November.
 Sign up below to gain access to both videos.

 Helen Boden, CEO, British Dyslexia Association

 With a background in education and training since 1990 and a qualified specialist dyslexia teacher, Helen began work for the BDA in 2002 and has been with the organisation for 15 of the last 17 years.

 After running the organisation’s training department, Helen became CEO in March 2018, with a focus on empowering dyslexics through lobbying, raising awareness, training and direct support.